cprevost4/CCRB_Software/README.md

 ```

 ## Acknowledgements
 Coupled ALS algorithms STEREO and Blind-STEREO are courtesy of C. Kanatsoulis.
-If you want to use this software for publication, please cite
+If you want to use this software for publication, please cite the following paper:
 ```
 @article{kanatsoulis2018hyperspectral,
   title={Hyperspectral super-resolution: A coupled tensor factorization approach},